Brennan Taylor

 Brennan Taylor is an American role-playing games author and publisher.

 Career

-Brennan Taylor is the CEO of Indie Press Revolution, which he co-founded with Ed Cha of Open World Press in 2004.
-When Taylor hired Fred Hicks of Evil Hat Games as a part-time staff member, Ron Edwards left IPR claiming that that this move would make IPR less friendly to the small press games companies that it was intended to serve.
+Brennan Taylor co-founded Indie Press Revolution with Ed Cha of Open World Press in 2004 and was its first CEO.
+When Taylor hired Fred Hicks of Evil Hat Games as a part-time staff member, Ron Edwards left IPR claiming that this move would make IPR less friendly to the small press games companies that it was intended to serve.
 In 2010, Hero Games purchased Indie Press Revolution from Taylor and Cha.
-Although Taylor stepped down as President, he maintains a minority share.
+Although Taylor stepped down as president, he maintains a minority share.
+Taylor served as president prior to the next CEO Jason Walters.

-Taylor is also the owner of Galileo Games, best known for the games Bulldogs!, Mortal Coil, and How We Came To Live Here.
+Taylor is also the owner of Galileo Games, publisher of the games Bulldogs!, Mortal Coil, and How We Came To Live Here.
 He is also the author of Hard Boilded Empires: Solara, Old Gods: A Mortal Coil Campaign Frame, and The Jersey Side playset for the independent RPG, Fiasco.